 Looking for processors in the market for your latest PC build is not a simple task.
 Depending on your budget and use case scenario, you must settle on a motherboard and a specific performance benchmark before proceeding.
-Therefore, the following guide will help you how to choose a CPU based on several use-case scenarios.
+This is why we are here to guide you on how to choose a CPU while staying within budget.

 AMD Vs Intel: Which One To Choose?

 If you want to utilize the CPU for light workloads, both AMD and Intel will work fine.
 But if you’re going to use your CPU for heavier workloads such as video rendering, AMD processors might be better because of faster Instructions Per Clock (IPC).

 On the other hand, Intel processors might be the better choice if you want to play games due to better single-core performance in most CPUs.
 When you are done with picking a brand, here are the things you need to consider before purchasing a CPU:

 Intel’s socket compatibility lifespan is significantly shorter than AMD’s.
 In Intel’s case, a socket is used for two processor generations, after which you must buy a new motherboard.
 So, Intel’s 12th and 13th gen processors are compatible with the 600 series motherboard chipset, but Intel’s 14th gen processors will require a new motherboard.

 On the other hand, AMD offers better socket compatibility.
 Going from the Ryzen 2000 series processors to the Ryzen 5000 series processors, you potentially don’t need to upgrade your motherboard.
 However, you might need to update the BIOS of an ancient AM4 chipset motherboard.